 In a nutshell, Clinic simplifies the process of investigating and fixing performance issues in your Node.js applications.

 Our overarching aim with the project was to create developer tools with an amazing user experience.
-This means the tools should not require large infrastructure to run and should be usable on developer laptops.
+This means the tools should not require a large infrastructure to run and should be usable on developer laptops.
 They should generate portable outputs that can be shared between developers and they should have a progressive approach to information display where the fine detail is only provided if you want it.

-To achieve this we assembled a team of of experts in Node.js Core, Data Science, Design, Front-End Development, Data Visualisation and Product, to create Clinic.
+To achieve this we assembled a team of experts in Node.js Core, Data Science, Design, Front-End Development, Data Visualisation and Product, to create Clinic.

 Doctor is the first tool that we are releasing in the toolkit.
 It helps diagnose performance issues in your application and guides you towards more specialised tools to look deeper into your specific issues.

-Symptoms such as low cpu usage, blocking garbage collection, frequent event loop delay or chaotic number of active handles may indicate a number of potential problems.
+Symptoms such as low CPU usage, blocking garbage collection, frequent event loop delay or a chaotic number of active handles may indicate a number of potential problems.
 Doctor helps narrow down the possibilities by generating a recommendation based on those symptoms.
 Examples such as I/O issues, non-optimized garbage collection and blocked event loop are quite common.
 Doctor will help you with all of these.

 Event loop delay has been marked in red to indicate a problem.